jakelogemann/nixos-droplet.tf/README.md

 - no [nix] installation necessary!
 - (_assuming default options_) is deployed and ready in _"only 5-microwave minutes"_.
 - custom configuration is easy but also not required.
+- extended droplet monitoring enabled!
+- needs only [terraform] and a `DIGITALOCEAN_TOKEN`!

 ## usage as a terraform module